Napa Cabbage Tuna Salad

 Looking for a light, crunchy side dish you can throw together in just 10 minutes?

-This Napa Cabbage Salad with Tuna is an easy recipe that’s perfect for busy weeknights or quick lunches.
+This Napa Cabbage Salad with Canned Tuna is an easy recipe that’s perfect for busy weeknights or quick lunches.
 Made with just a few pantry staples, it turns simple ingredients into a refreshing, flavor-packed dish your whole family will love.

 While Nappa cabbage (also called hakusai in Japanese) is often used in soups and hot pots, it’s just as delicious raw.
 When lightly massaged and tossed with a savory-sweet sesame soy dressing, it becomes tender yet crisp - an ideal base for canned tuna.